Table of contents

 4. Right-click on your trust and select Properties.

-5. Select the Identifiers tab.
+5. Select Identifiers.

-6. Take note of the Relying Party Identifier (For example: https://saml.cloudone.trendmicro.com).
+6. Take note of the Relying Party Identifier (for example, https://saml.cloudone.trendmicro.com).

 7. Encode the RPID from using any URL encoder (such as https://www.urlencoder.org/).

-9. Encode the value RelayState=<Your encoded Relay State> (For example, RelayState%3D%252Fworkload).
+9. Encode the value RelayState=<Your encoded Relay State> (for example, RelayState%3D%252Fworkload).

-10. You can now create the full RelayState string: ?RelayState=RPID%3<Your encoded RPID>%26RelayState%3D%252Fworkload (For example: ?RelayState=RPID%3https%3A%2F%2Fsaml.cloudone.trendmicro.com%26RelayState%3D%252Fworkload).
+10. You can now create the full RelayState string: ?RelayState=RPID%3<Your encoded RPID>%26RelayState%3D%252Fworkload (for example: ?RelayState=RPID%3https%3A%2F%2Fsaml.cloudone.trendmicro.com%26RelayState%3D%252Fworkload).

 Set console theme

-To specify the theme, the relayState in the SAML response should include "theme" as a query parameter with a value of either "dark" or "light".
+To specify the theme, the RelayState in the SAML response should include theme as a query parameter with a value of either dark or light.

-For relayState:
+For RelayState:

 • /theme=dark for dark theme.